spiffe/tornjak/docs/tornjak-quickstart.md

 # Tornjak simple deployment with SPIRE k8s quickstart

-In this tutorial, we will show how one can try out tornjak with a SPIRE deployment using the SPIRE k8s quickstart tutorial.
-As we will see, this is as simple as setting up SPIRE, and replacing the image with the Tornjak compatible image for the SPIRE server.
-A walkthrough of this guide is also available through [video](https://youtu.be/24VQtKgi4Zc)
+In this doc, we will show how to configure Tornjak with a SPIRE deployment using the SPIRE k8s quickstart tutorial.
+As we will see, this is as simple as three steps:
+1. setting up SPIRE
+2. creating a configmap for Tornjak
+3. editing the SPIRE server statefulset to use the Tornjak compatible image and pass the configmap as an argument.

 ## Step 1: Setup SPIRE k8s quickstart tutorial (optional)